 The value of the units in each fund varies with changes in the market value of the underlying net assets.
 The investment manager determines the value of each unit daily by dividing the market value of the net assets in the portfolio by the number of outstanding units.
 Any earnings, dividends, other income, investment management fees, or changes in the market value of each asset are reflected in the daily unit value.

 Equity Units, Extended Market Units, International Equity Units, Bond Units and Balanced Fund Units are all "indexed" investments.
-Indexing is a commonly used investment strategy in which the investment manager seeks to closely approximate the performance of a market index, such as the Standard & Poor's 500 Index (S&P 500).
+Indexing is a commonly used investment strategy in which the investment manager seeks to closely approximate the total rate of return and general characteristics of a market index, such as the Standard & Poor's 500 Index (S&P 500).
 Indexed investments have advantages such as clear investment strategy, automatic diversification and low fees.

-When a fund is indexed, the investment manager generally exercises little subjective judgment in choosing securities since, in order to mirror the performance of the index, the manager must invest in the securities that constitute the index largely in proportion to their weight.
+When a fund is indexed, the investment manager generally exercises little subjective judgment in choosing securities since, in order to approximate the performance of the index, the manager must invest in the securities that constitute the index largely in proportion to their weight.
 Indexing provides automatic diversification because your money is spread over a large number of individual securities, so it is not as impacted by the performance of any one security.
-For funds based on indices with thousands of securities, the manager may choose to use a sampling or an optimization process to design a portfolio that has similar characteristics to the index but not holding every security as a means of controlling transaction costs.
+For funds based on indices with thousands of securities, the manager may choose to use a sampling or an optimization process to design a portfolio that has similar characteristics to the index, but that does not hold every security, as a means of controlling transaction costs.
 This practice is used for Extended Market Units, International Equity Units, Bond Units and Balanced Fund Units.

 In contrast, funds that are not indexed usually are managed actively.
 In an actively managed fund, the investment manager has wide discretion as to which securities to purchase and sell and may follow any number of investment strategies in an effort to "beat the market."
 However, studies have shown that, on average, actively managed funds do not outperform indexed funds.
 Fees tend to be lower for indexed funds because they have lower research and transactions costs.